-The 1Gb Double-Data-Rate-3 (DDR3L) DRAMs is double data rate architecture to achieve high-speed operation.
-It is internally configured as an eight bank devices.
-These synchronous devices achieve high speed double-data-rate transfer rates of up to 1600 Mb/sec/pin inputs are synchronized with a pair of externally supplied differential clocks.
+The 4Gb Double-Data-Rate-3 (DDR3L) DRAMs is double data rate architecture to achieve high-speed operation.
+It is internally configured as an eight bank DRAM.

+The 4Gb chip is organized as 32Mbit x 16 I/Os x 8 bank devices.
+These synchronous devices achieve high speed double-data-rate transfer rates of up to 1866 Mb/sec/pin for general applications.

+The chip is designed to comply with all key DDR3L DRAM key features and all of the control and address inputs are synchronized with a pair of externally supplied differential clocks.
 Inputs are latched at the cross point of differential clocks (CK rising and CK# falling).
-All I/Os are synchronized with differential DQS pair in a source
+All I/Os are synchronized with differential DQS pair in a source synchronous fashion.